tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ---

-### 13. Instructor Do: Introduce Case Studies (5 min)
+### 13. Instructor Do: Introduce Case Studies (10 min)

-In this part of the lesson, you will prepare students to work in pairs to create a shortened FinTech case study in a shared GitHub repo.
-Remind students that this is an abbreviated version of their longer Unit 1 homework assignment, but they can use this activity to begin initial research on a potential FinTech company.
+In this activity, students will learn about writing successful case studies and why it's important to have this ability in their skills set as FinTech professionals.

 Explain to students the following: